T-Centralen metro station: Green Line and Red Line platforms

-The oldest part of T-Centralen, located 1.5 km part of T-Centralen are lines 17-19 (Green line) from Gamla stan and Hötorget, and lines 13-14 (Red line) between Gamla stan and Östermalmstorg.
+The oldest part of T-Centralen, located 1.5 km part of T-Centralen are lines 17-19 (Green Line) from Gamla stan and Hötorget, and lines 13-14 (Red Line) between Gamla stan and Östermalmstorg.
 The station is located under Klara Church and Åhléns City department store.

 The station has two platforms located at different ground levels.
 The upper level is located 8,5 metres below ground, and serves the northbound Green line and southbound Red line.
 The lower level is 14 metres below ground, and serves the southbound Green line and northbound Red line, allowing cross-platform interchange between opposite-direction trains between these two lines; Gamla stan and Slussen, the next two stations to the south, are similarly arranged to allow easy transfers between trains going in the same direction.

 The station has two entrances.
 One is located south-west, and has doors at Vasagatan 20, Klara Västra Kyrkogata 20 and an entrance located in Stockholm Central by a pedestrian underpass which was opened on 1 December 1958.
 The second entrance is located to the northeast, and its doors are located at Drottninggatan, Sergels torg 16 and Klarabergsgatan 48.

-Blue Line platforms
+Blue Line platform

 The second part of T-Centralen opened on 31 August 1975 as the 79th station.
-Lines 10-11 (which make up the Blue line) pass through this station from metro stations Kungsträdgården to the east and Rådhuset to the west.
+Lines 10-11 (which make up the Blue Line) pass through this station from metro stations Kungsträdgården to the east and Rådhuset to the west.
 The station lies under the Åhléns department store and Centralposten post office.

 The station is located 26-32 metres below ground, and has one large island platform.

 This station has two entrances.
 The first one has its doors at Vasagatan 9 (about 150 metres north of the Central Station, along Vasagatan Street) and, across the street, Vasagatan 36.
 The second one (shared with the first station, above) has its doors at Sergels torg and Klarabergsgatan.
-Access to the Blue line platform via the latter entrance is by two escalators.
+Access to the Blue Line platform via the latter entrance is by two escalators.